 What is covered?
-What is the limit?
-What will I pay?
+What is the limit? ې What will I pay?
 In-network Out-of-Network Office and clinic visits 12 visits / year \$5 copay, deductible waived Not covered Other outpatient professional care No limit Deductible, then 20% coinsurance Not covered

 Acupuncture that is used to:

-- Relieve pain
+What services are included?
+Relieve pain

-- Provide anesthesia for surgery
+Provide anesthesia for surgery

-- Treat a covered illness, injury, or condition
+Treat a covered illness, injury, or condition